-► In a hurry?
-The five things brides forget most often are the marriage license, wedding rings, vendor tip envelopes, phone charger, and comfortable reception shoes.
+In a hurry?
+The five things I would double-check first are your marriage license, wedding rings, vendor tip envelopes, phone charger, and comfortable reception shoes.

 - Vendor tip envelopes